dheller1/lame_pthreads/Cinemo_lame/README.txt

      is all you need.
 If anything goes wrong, ensure that the include path for	"lame.h" is correct and the libraries libpthread andlibmp3lame can be found.
+     Feel free to change warning and optimization levels etc.
      Tested with: g++ 4.8.4

   - Windows: